atomiton/TiESVHack-WasteManagement/README.md

 * 8 AM
 The residents compare utility functions and decide their garbage disposal destinations.

-* 9 AM – 2 PM
+* 9 AM â€“ 2 PM
 Each resident chooses a random time during this period and walk from home to his/her garbage disposal destination.
 When the resident is not on the trip to dispose of garbage, he/she will be walking around town.
 When spotting someone dumping on streets, he/she will decide whether to take a photo and post online.

-* 10 AM – 4 PM
+* 10 AM â€“ 4 PM
 The waste transport workers are driving the vehicles around to pick up garbage.
-Between 12 NOON – 1 PM the workers take lunch break.
+Between 12 NOON â€“ 1 PM the workers take lunch break.

 * 5 PM
 The total waste transported on the day is calculated and revenue and costs are calculated.